 Some physical discomforts can be traced to withdrawal from a diet that includes refined sugar and caffeine found in coffee, tea, and most carbonated drinks.
-Since I have never drunk coffee and very little tea or colas, I did not have a problem with headaches, dizziness, or any other difficulties in completing my 40 day fast.
+Since I have never drunk coffee and very little tea or colas, I did not have a problem with headaches, dizziness, or any other difficulties in fasting for 40 days.

 Sleeplessness and an overactive mind frequently accompany a fast due to toxins in the blood stream.
 Prayer, meditating in the Word, and a nice slow walk around the block should help.